erikgrinaker/toydb/docs/architecture/sql-planner.md

 The planner uses a `sql::planner::Scope` to keep track of which column names are currently visible, and which column indexes they refer to.
-For each node the planner builds, starting from the leaves, it creates a new `Scope` that tracks how columns are modified and rearranged by the node.
+For each node the planner builds, starting from the leaves, it creates a new `Scope` that contains the currently visible columns, tracking how they are modified and rearranged by each node.

 https://github.com/erikgrinaker/toydb/blob/6f6cec4db10bc015a37ee47ff6c7dae383147dd5/src/sql/planner/planner.rs#L577-L610

-When an expression refers to a column name, the planner can use `Scope::lookup_column` to find out which column number the expression should take its input value from.
+When an AST expression refers to a column name, the planner can use `Scope::lookup_column()` to find out which column number the expression should take its input value from.

 https://github.com/erikgrinaker/toydb/blob/6f6cec4db10bc015a37ee47ff6c7dae383147dd5/src/sql/planner/planner.rs#L660-L686